nikitavoloboev/data/psychology/decision-making.md

 # Decision making

-Like using [Amazon Leadership Principles](https://www.amazon.jobs/en/principles) as a framework of making better decisions.
+Like using [Amazon Leadership Principles](https://www.amazon.jobs/en/principles) as a framework for making better decisions.

 ## Links